olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 ![Me on the lower level of the tree house](/blog/images/2023-03-17_meintree.jpg)

 Dinner was in the classic “rice and a bunch of stuff that everyone shares” style.
-I really liked the mushrooms.
+I really liked the mushrooms but of course it was all delicious.

 ![Dinner in the treehouse](/blog/images/2023-03-17_dinner.jpg)